uoregon-libraries/oni-wrapper/search-test/README.md

 100, something went horribly wrong.
 Chances are if it's less than 10k, something is wrong, but we don't want the cutoff to be too high.

-STDERR gets a bit of useful JSON logging which may be handy for more advanced monitoring someday, and could be captured to a file in the shorter term.
+STDERR gets a bit of informational logging, and STDOUT gets some more useful JSON logging which may be handy for more advanced monitoring someday, and could be captured to a file in the shorter term.